Oregon's new bicycle excise tax

 Make sure you register with us before your first return and payment are due.
 You can't file or pay without being registered for a bicycle excise tax account.
 Once you're registered and you have a Revenue Online account, you'll be able to view and manage your bicycle excise account electronically.

-To register, go to Revenue Online and click on "Register for transportation taxes" in the Quick Links.
+To register, go to Revenue Online and click on "Vehicle and bicycle taxes" in the Quick Links.
 You'll need the following information to complete the registration process:

 If you need help with the registration process or have any questions, please contact us at firstname.lastname@example.org or (503) 945-8120.